Susan Viguers

 Surviving Genocide evokes its world through images (photographs, drawings, paintings, pattern, and color) as well as words; the text itself is visually choreographed.

-The material in the book stems from Lily Yeh’s multifaceted Rwandan Healing Project under the auspices of Barefoot Artists <www.barefootartists.org>.
-Susan Viguers conceived and designed the book, incorporating drawings and paintings by Lily Yeh.
+The book is based on – and all the material stems from–Lily Yeh’s multifaceted Rwandan Healing Project under the auspices of Barefoot Artists <www.barefootartists.org>.
+Susan Viguers wrote and designed the book, incorporating drawings and paintings by Lily Yeh.

 This book was made possible by a Rockefeller Foundation Bellagio Arts Residency.